tux-friend/SPHYNX/README.md

 - **Relaxation** contains the code for relaxing a initial 3D model
 - **Merger** contains the code for performing a merger simulation of two identical neutron stars

+When using a tabulated EOS a table e.g. from https://stellarcollapse.org/equationofstate needs to be placed into the **eos** folder.